Derivation

 Depositing an Executing Message

 Deposit transactions (force inclusion transactions) give censorship resistance to layer two networks.
-It is possible to deposit an invalid executing message, forcing the sequencer to reorg.
-It would be fairly cheap to continuously deposit invalid executing messages through L1 and cause L2 liveness instability.
-A future upgrade will enable deposits to trigger executing messages.
+If it were possible to deposit an invalid executing message, this would force the sequencer to reorg.
+It would be fairly cheap to continuously deposit invalid executing messages through L1 and cause L2 liveness instability, therefore deposits are prevented from triggering executing messages.
+A future upgrade may enable deposits to trigger executing messages.

 Reliance on History